Parmeggiani-Lab/elfin/README.md

  3. [elfin-data](https://github.com/joy13975/elfin-data) - the private data.
  4. [elfin-solver](https://github.com/joy13975/elfin-solver) - the core.

 This main repository hosts data processing scripts for v2.

-There is a v1 branch, which hosts the v1 version of elfin, updated only to be compatible with *some* new scripts.
-The code there is no longer supported.

-Implementation is based on the theories and assumptions stated [here](theories_and_assumptions.md).

 # What is elfin?

 Elfin is a computational protein design tool suite based on [repeat protein assembly](https://www.sciencedirect.com/science/article/pii/S1047847717301417).
+In particular, elfin leverages a GA machine learning algorithm to auto-design and find the best module combination for the user.

 [Skip To: Usage](#usage).